The 1990s were packed with useless collectible cards, barely worth the glue needed to stick them together.

 Here’s a rundown with five of the most valuable football cards from the 1990’s.

-5. 1999 Upper Deck Century Legends Gold Walter Payton
+5. 1999 Walter Payton Upper Deck Century Legends Gold (buy on eBay)

 Walter Peyton was a running back for the Chicago Bears, who won the 1977 Most Valuable Player Award along with making nine Pro Bowl appearances.

 Peyton died in 1999 following liver disease, and the Walter Payton Man of the Year Award was set up to honor players for their volunteer and charity work.